mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ## [expressions]

-> **Note:** This feature is available in Grafana v7.4 and later versions.
+> **Note:** This feature is available in Mosaicoo v7.4 and later versions.

 ### enabled

-Set this to `false` to disable expressions and hide them in the Grafana UI.
+Set this to `false` to disable expressions and hide them in the Mosaicoo UI.
 Default is `true`.

 ## [geomap]